Beware the VR Straw Man

 #VRMyth #VR #VirtualReality #Debunking #LearningMyths #VRForLearning #VREducation #VRIsNoDifferentThanAnyOtherFormOfLearning

 This article originally posted to LinkedIn on August 27, 2021.
+Updated with images as of February 18, 2026 because I don't know, Google eats old images maybe.

 https://www.linkedin.com/pulse/beware-vr-straw-man-heather-dodds